baobazses/knockout.clear/README.md

 * [typings/knockout.clear/knockout.clear.d.ts](https://github.com/danielearwicker/knockout.clear/blob/master/typings/knockout.clear/knockout.clear.d.ts)

-## The `execute` binding
+## The `keepAlive` binding

-The `execute` binding is useful when you want to create a `ko.pureComputed` that acts as a side-effecting function that re-executes when its dependencies change, but doesn't return a value and would not normally be depended on by anything else.
+The `keepAlive` binding is useful when you want to create a `ko.pureComputed` that acts as a side-effecting function that re-executes when its dependencies change, but doesn't return a value and would not normally be depended on by anything else.

 To keep it awake, first you add it to your view model: